 The data we receive is obtained directly from the Department of Home Affairs Visa Entitlement Verification system (VEVO) which means you can feel confident knowing that the information you receive is accurate and current.

-Why should you conduct a Right to Work Check?
+Why should you conduct an Australian Work Rights Check?

-A Right to Work Check should be conducted for the following reasons:
+An Australian Work Rights Check should be conducted for the following reasons:

 - Avoid fines if employee work visas are found to be not valid